Neutral theory of molecular evolution: Empirical evidence for the neutral theory

 Predictions derived from the neutral theory are generally supported in studies of molecular evolution.
-One of corollaries of the neutral theory is that the efficiency of positive selection is higher in populations or species with higher effective population sizes.
+One of the corollaries of the neutral theory is that the efficiency of positive selection is higher in populations or species with higher effective population sizes.
 This relationship between the effective population size and selection efficiency was evidenced by genomic studies of species including chimpanzee and human and domesticated species.
 In small populations (e.g., a population bottleneck during a speciation event), slightly deleterious mutations should accumulate.
 Data from various species supports this prediction in that the ratio of nonsynonymous to synonymous nucleotide substitutions between species generally exceeds that within species.
 In addition, nucleotide and amino acid substitutions generally accumulate over time in a linear fashion, which is consistent with neutral theory.
 Arguments against the neutral theory cite evidence of widespread positive selection and selective sweeps in genomic data.
 Empirical support for the neutral theory may vary depending on the type of genomic data studied and the statistical tools used to detect positive selection.
 For example, Bayesian methods for the detection of selected codon sites and McDonald-Kreitman tests have been criticized for their rate of erroneous identification of positive selection.